jimy74/tezosJfork/README.md

 ## Getting started

-- Clone the repository, import as a Gradle Project into your Java IDE and run the Main class.
+- Clone the repository, import as a Gradle Project into your Java IDE and run the milfont.com.tezosj.Main class.
 - Or download the JAR (https://github.com/tezosRio/TezosJ_plainJava/blob/master/tezosj-sdk-plain-java-1.3.9.jar) and add to your project's classpath.